 It’s important to remember that all drummers are different.
 Some are into rock and roll, some jazz… then there’s hip hop, punk, speed metal or marching drums.
 Within each style you will also find differences.
 No two drummers in the world play the same.
 Some sit high, some low, heel up or heel down, traditional grip or match grip and if match grip is it French, German or American?
 All these methods work, what you have to do is find out what works best for you.

 The two crucial characteristics of a good drummer are technique and feel.
-The technique can be taught, but feel can’t.
-You use technique, theory and rudiments applicable to the style of drums you want to learn play, to make you sound good and to give you control over your fingers, wrists, arms and legs.
+Technique can be taught…feel can’t.
+You use technique, theory and rudiments applicable to the style of drums you want to learn to play… to make you sound good and to give you control over your fingers, wrists, arms and legs.
 You practice technique so that it becomes second nature and you don’t have to think about it while you are playing.
-When you have mastered technque, it frees your mind up to allow you to get into the sound of the grooves you are playing, to get into the sound of the drums and bring out the feel of it… the music of it.
+When you have mastered technique it frees your mind up to allow you to get into the sound of the grooves you are playing, to get in to the sound of the drums and bring out the feel of it, the music of it.
 Feel is the spark that defines the great drummers.

 My drum lessons are about incorporating these ideas, concepts and practices.
-I teach that the drums are a musical instrument as well as percussive and how to think creatively on the drum kit.
-I use rudimental studies not just as exercises but as an integral part of playing, and I encourage students to learn various styles of drumming in order to improvise and to enhance one’s own individual style.
+I teach that the drums are a musical instrument as well as percussive and to think creatively on the drum kit.
+I use rudimentary studies not just as exercises but also as an integral part of playing and I encourage students to learn various styles of drumming in order to improvise and to enhance one’s own individual style.